4 federal cybersecurity positions that could suffer from a skills gap

 4. IT Specialist - policy planning

 This position acts as a liaison between the U.S. Army and various civilian entities.
-As a management role, this job requires the applicant to be able to assess new security project proposals and determine which should move forward.
+As a management role, it requires the applicant to assess new security project proposals and determine which should proceed.

 Likewise, policy planning IT specialists must develop statements of objectives, an important step in implementing new and novel cybersecurity solutions.
 Several years of relevant experience and an advanced degree are required.